TheNetworkGuy/netbox-zabbix-sync/README.md

 # NetBox to Zabbix synchronization

 A script to create, update and delete Zabbix hosts using NetBox device objects.
-Tested and compabible with all [currently supported Zabbix releases](https://www.zabbix.com/life_cycle_and_release_policy).
+Tested and compatible with all [currently supported Zabbix releases](https://www.zabbix.com/life_cycle_and_release_policy).

 ## Installation via Docker